taco-group/AutoTrust/README.md

     --question-file [factuality-output-dir] \
     --answers-file [uncertainty-output-dir]
 ```

+The evaluations on the remaining datasets follow the same rationale as outlined above for `DriveLM-NuScenes`.

 ### Safety
 For evaluating the performance of the `llava-v1.6-mistral-7b` on `DriveLM-NuScenes` under `black_box_attack`, `misinformation`,  `misinstruction`, or `white_box_attack`:
 ```